TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

      list3-homeo.txt      (homeomorphism classes)

 In addition to the counting statistics, these files will contain lists of tuples that specify the same isomorphism class.
 See the examples files in the folder [bin_nix64](bin_nix64).
 Note that the files will be overwritten the next time the program is run.
 If you want to keep the results, make a copy of these files.

-To limit the maximum file size, the maximum number of tuples listed is controlled by the [configuration variable](#configuration) `MAX_TUPLES_PER_TUPLESIZE_PER_FILE`, which can only be set at compile time.
+To limit the maximum file size, the maximum number of tuples listed in each file can be controlled with the command-line option `print = XXX`, e.g.

+     ./esch r=5000 print=10000

+The default value is controlled by the [configuration variable](#configuration) `DEFAULT_MAX_TUPLES_PER_TUPLE_SIZE_PER_FILE`, which can only be set at compile time (current value is `1010`).

-With the default configuration, results should be reliable up to values of `|r| ≤ 600.000` (see [docs/limits.pdf](docs/limits.pdf) and [Configuration](#configuration) below).
+With the default configuration for the data types used, results should be reliable up to values of `|r| ≤ 600.000` (see [docs/limits.pdf](docs/limits.pdf) and [Configuration](#configuration) below).

 ## Code base
 The code is structured as follows: